Underride Crashes and Their Aftermath

 Types of Underride Crashes

-The primary underride crashes are side and rear accidents.
 Side underride crashes occur when a vehicle slides underneath the side of a truck or trailer.
-These incidents are prevalent when a vehicle tries to pass a truck as it makes a turn.
+These accidents commonly happen when trucks make wide turns or during poor visibility conditions.

 Causes of Underride Crashes